ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Protocol Overview {#overview}

-This section gives an overview of how to use the ACE framework {{I-D.ietf-ace-oauth-authz}} together with the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
+This section gives an overview of how to use the ACE framework {{RFC9200}} together with the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 By doing so, a client (C) and a resource server (RS) generate an OSCORE Security Context {{RFC8613}} associated with authorization information, and use that Security Context to protect their communications.
 The parameters needed by C to negotiate the use of this profile with the authorization server (AS), as well as the OSCORE setup process, are described in detail in the following sections.

 RS maintains a collection of authentication credentials.
 These are related to OSCORE Security Contexts associated with authorization information for all the clients that RS is communicating with.
 The authorization information is maintained as policy that is used as input to the processing of requests from those clients.

-This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of I-D.ietf-ace-oauth-authz}}.
+This profile specifies how C requests an access token from AS for the resources it wants to access on an RS, by sending an access token request to the /token endpoint, as specified in {{Section 5.8 of RFC9200}}.
 The access token request and response MUST be confidentiality protected and ensure authenticity.
 The use of EDHOC and OSCORE between C and AS is RECOMMENDED in this profile, in order to reduce the number of libraries that C has to support.
-However, other protocols fulfilling the security requirements defined in {{Section 5 of I-D.ietf-ace-oauth-authz}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.
+However, other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} MAY alternatively be used, such as TLS {{RFC8446}} or DTLS {{RFC9147}}.

 If C has retrieved an access token, there are two different options for C to upload it to RS, as further detailed in this document.

-1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.8 of I-D.ietf-ace-oauth-authz}}.
+1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.8 of RFC9200}}.
 If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol by sending EDHOC message_1 to RS.
 The communication with the /authz-info endpoint is not protected, except for the update of access rights.

 2. C initiates the EDHOC protocol by sending EDHOC message_1 to RS, specifying the access token as External Authorization Data (EAD) in the EAD_1 field of EDHOC message_1 (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
 If the access token is valid and the processing of EDHOC message_1 is successful, RS responds with EDHOC message_2, thus continuing the EDHOC protocol.
 This alternative cannot be used for the update of access rights.